CorentinGoet/miniC-Compiler/README.md

 lexer.tokenize("int main(){int a;}")
 print(lexer)
 ```

-### Tests
-The lexer is tested in the [lexerTest.py](lexer_pkg/testLexer.py) file.
-Each syntax possibility is tested with a
-separate method.
-This test file gives a test coverage of 100% for the Lexer and Lexem classes.

 ## Parser
 The parser is the part of the compiler responsible for turning the lexems into an AST.